ipspace/netlab/docs/extool/edgeshark.md

 **Notes:**

+* Edgeshark can capture traffic on virtual interfaces but not on *libvirt* point-to-point tunnels ([more details](libvirt-capture)).
-* A single instance of Edgeshark can discover the virtual communication of one or more labs on the host.
+* A single instance of Edgeshark can discover the virtual communication of all labs running on your server.
-* If you are running multilabs with netlab and want to use the tool, enable Edgeshark as a tool in just one of them, preferably the longest lived one.
+* If you use the [multilab plugin](plugin-multilab), enable Edgeshark in a single (preferably dedicated) lab instance.
-* The Edgeshark instance will be broken down when the netlab lab instance that started it is broken down.
+* The Edgeshark containers will be stopped when the netlab lab instance that started them is shut down.
-* Edgeshark supports a subset of _netlab_-supported platforms. _netlab_ does not check whether Edgeshark supports all the devices used in the lab topology.
+* Edgeshark works with a subset of _netlab_-supported platforms. _netlab_ does not check whether Edgeshark supports all the devices used in the lab topology.